 When you are arrested for driving under the influence of alcohol for the first time, you may be shocked and frightened.
 You may not know what to do next or what the future holds for you.
-Here’s how you should handle a first time DUI charge in Maryland.
+Here’s how you should handle a first time DUI charge in Connecticut.

 What is a DUI?

-A DUI in Maryland is different from a DWI.
+A DUI in Connecticut is different from a DWI.
 A DUI occurs when a person stopped under suspicion of drunk driving submits to a blood or breath test and their blood alcohol content (“BAC”) is 0.08% or higher, or when the facts of their case show that their driving was substantially impaired by alcohol.

 A DWI, on the other hand, occurs when a person stopped under suspicion of drunk driving submits to a blood or breath test and their BAC is 0.07% or less, and/or the facts of their case show that their driving was impaired by alcohol.